It Took Me So Long to Get Here, But Here I Am

-"It Took Me So Long to Get Here, But Here I Am" is a 2016 single released by Scottish recording artist KT Tunstall.
-It was released as an iTunes promotional song from her fifth studio album KIN, following the release of the single "Maybe It's a Good Thing".
-The song was released on 20 August 2016, and was produced by Tony Hoffer.
+"It Took Me So Long to Get Here, But Here I Am" is a 2016 single released by Scottish recording artist KT Tunstall as an iTunes promotional song from her fifth studio album KIN (2016), following the release of the single "Maybe It's a Good Thing".
+The song was released on 20 August 2016, and was Written solely by Tunstall, produced by Tony Hoffer.

 Background

 Tunstall told American magazine American Songwriter that the song was the "mission statement" for the album Kin.
 She described the song as being an ode to herself, and recognising how proud she is of herself and accomplishments, adding that the song is "honest, vulnerable, strong, joyful, emotional and carefree".
 Tunstall said that song was her favourite from Kin, saying the song "reflects the mood and energy of the Kin album in one of the best ways".
 Additionally, the song has been described as The Daily Free Press as "capturing her experience as an artist to a T".